mmcgraw74/Tektronix-4051-Emulator/README.md

 I believe this version of the emulator truly provides 100% compatibility with the 4051.

 I hope you enjoy it as much as I do.

+# Feature Requests

+Please post feature requests or bug reports in this vcfed.org thread: